 There will be more tests and checks throughout the pregnancy, all of which will require time and patience.
 Surrogacy is not a process that anyone can speed up!

-Being pregnant is technically a one-woman job, but your pregnancy will affect the lives of everyone around you.
+Your pregnancy will affect the lives of everyone around you.
 If you have a partner and/or children, they will not only have to be okay with your surrogacy but support you as well.

 As a surrogate, you’ll be committing a huge amount of time and energy to your agency, your Intended Parents, your clinic, and your own health.
 There will be times when you have to put yourself ahead of others or shift your responsibilities.
 But if you have a strong support system, you’ll breeze through this.

-Ability to stick to a schedule
+Ability to Stick to a Schedule

-Pills and needles will become very familiar to you.
 While a natural conception causes the body to produce the hormones required for pregnancy, an IVF conception will not.
 So, for a surrogate pregnancy to be successful, your uterus will have to be prepared with supplemental hormones and medication.

 These medications will help control your menstrual cycle and get your uterus ready for the embryo transfer at exactly the right time.
 They are essential to ensure a healthy pregnancy, so you’ll have to be okay with taking whatever your fertility doctor has prescribed.

-Empathy and desire to help build a family
+Empathy and Desire to Help Build a Family

 Of course, there are many financial perks to being a surrogate.
 But money shouldn’t be your sole motivation.

 The most important part of becoming a surrogate is your genuine compassion for others – especially Intended Parents.
-You should have the desire to create a new life for a person or a couple who cannot do so on their own.

 Many Intended Parents have gone through a lot of sadness before choosing a surrogate.
 You may have seen family or friends experience a similar ordeal, which has motivated you to become a surrogate.

 Surrogates are selfless and caring.
 Having a child for someone else isn’t easy: you’ll have to consider someone else’s needs first for a substantial amount of time.
-You’ll also have to put aside your own mothering instincts as the baby grows, which may be challenging.
-But, as a mom yourself (this is one of the requirements), you already know how incredible having children is, and helping someone else fulfill that dream is just as amazing.